rajanubhuti/ai-workshop-documentation/README.md

 To train a LoRA on an artistic style rather than a physical object.

 ### Dataset
-- 15+ Madhubani artworks
+- 15 Madhubani artworks
 - Focus on color palettes, line patterns, and graphic density
+- Trigger word: `mdhstyll`

 ### Iterations